 The Domio Sport Bluetooth helmet system provides music without internal speakers and messy wires, but has now added a microphone system that has no internal or boom mic.

-Domio Sport uses micro-vibration technology to deliver sound into your helmet.
+Domio Sport and Pro use micro-vibration technology to deliver sound into your helmet.

-It is similar to Headwave Tag which uses “surface transduction” to transmit vibrations through the helmet.
-However, we tested the heatwave unit and found it awful.
+The Sport model is similar to Headwave Tag which uses “surface transduction” to transmit vibrations through the helmet.
+However, we tested the Headwave unit and found it awful.
 Click here to read our review.